colinxr/cr-jekyll/_drafts/2017-05-15-things-bugging-me-about-angular.md

 http://stackoverflow.com/a/11077013
 http://stackoverflow.com/a/12957755/444255

 Using restify over express. examples using spring framework. just calling server.js index.js.
 Super annoying.
-The code all does the same things.
+The code all does the same things. figuring out what each block should essentially look like, routes vs. controllers vs. app.js

 *Things have just changed*
 Any angular resources from, say, 2015 and before, are basically not helpful. the framework has changed so much. the biggest change is the switch from .sucess * .error to .then & .catch – that is, using promises.